 The user had to go through an unpleasant shift in their customer journey.
 They were the center of attention up until they might become customers.
 And just on the edge of signing up, they transformed into a potential customer, who had to suffer paperwork and bureaucracy.

 As a user myself, I can only appeal to anybody with a responsibility for web-forms, to be careful and generous with the money spent on ease of use.
 I did so oftenly abandon a form because of bad usability and style.
-If you want to gain new customers, a lot of them, don’t bother them, when they were just at the point of trusting you.
+If you want to gain new customers, a lot of them, don’t disappoint them, when they were just at the point of trusting you.